ArisGr/Mallocing/README.md

 - ⚙️ Customizable and scalable

 ## Contributing
 Contributions are welcome!
-Feel free to expand and experiment with τhis library.
+Feel free to expand and experiment with this library.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.